-Oil bounces higher, buoying loonie and stocks | CBC News
+Oil prices rebound, buoying loonie and Canadian stocks | CBC News

-Oil bounces higher, buoying loonie and stocks
+Oil prices rebound, buoying loonie and Canadian stocks

-As OPEC production cuts kick in, benchmark contract approaches $50 US a barrel
+As OPEC production cuts kick in, benchmark contract has been rising

-After a sharp downturn in December, oil prices have recovered, with the benchmark North American contract nearing the key $50 US a barrel threshold.
+After a sharp downturn in December, oil prices have recovered, with the benchmark North American contract nearing the key $50 US a barrel threshold, before sinking back again.

-The West Texas Intermediate contract rose $1.68 on Monday morning to trade at $49.64 a barrel.
+The West Texas Intermediate contract was up 73 cents at the close of trading on Monday at $48.69 a barrel.

+A strong energy sector and gains in technology and consumer stocks helped the TSX/S&P index rise by 77 points to 14,501.
+Stocks have been volatile for the past four weeks amid uncertainty over oil prices, trade wars and the economic outlook.

-A strong energy sector had the TSX/S&P index edging higher, up 13 points at midday to 14,439.
-It also helped the loonie, which was above 75 cents US again after plunging in December in tandem with oil.
+The loonie also strengthened, rising .43 of a U.S. cent to 75.2 cents US after plunging in December in tandem with oil.

-Cuts in production promised by the Organization of Petroleum Exporting Countries are kicking in, and tanker volumes out of Saudi Arabia were cut by 500,000 barrels per day in December.
+Oil edged higher as cuts in production promised by the Organization of Petroleum Exporting Countries are kicking in, and tanker volumes out of Saudi Arabia were cut by 500,000 barrels per day in December.

 There is also lower output from the North Sea and from Alberta, which has implemented production caps because it doesn't have sufficient pipeline capacity to get its crude to market.